 Then it’s just a matter of layering the ingredients in the slow cooker.
 I highly recommend using a slow cooker liner or spraying the slow cooker with non-stick cooking spray.
 It will make clean up so much easier.

-Once you have all of the layers in place, pour the egg mixture of top and set it to cook for six hours.
-I set my slow cooker to switch to the “keep warm” setting after six hours so that the casserole isn’t over cooked.
+Once you have all of the layers in place, pour the egg mixture on top and set it to cook for six hours.
+I set my slow cooker to switch to the “keep warm” setting after six hours so that the casserole isn’t overcooked.

 There is nothing like waking up to the aroma of a fully cooked breakfast just waiting to be devoured.

 Hatfield fully-cooked hams are definitely a keeper in my book.
-You can make so many delicious recipe with them, such as this Slow Cooker Breakfast Casserole.
+You can make so many delicious recipes with them, such as this Slow Cooker Breakfast Casserole.